TravlFi vs Starlink for RV Internet: Cost, Coverage & Speed—Which Fits Your Adventure?

 TravlFi setups range from simple plug-and-play devices like portable hotspots to more advanced 5G routers that can be installed directly into your RV.
 The Journey1 Hotspot is as easy as charging the device and turning it on, while the 4G XTR router has an optional mounting kit that requires running wires and bolting a bracket.
 The 5G router requires a very simple setup that consists of screwing on antennae and, optionally, installing the device into a wall.

-I use the XTR 5G router and, due to my van’s setup, opted not to permanently mount it anywhere.
+I use the XTR Pro 5G router and, due to my van’s setup, opted not to permanently mount it anywhere.
 I’m limited on space, so I store the device out of sight when not in use, and screw on the antennae and plug it in when I need it.
-It takes all of two minutes—easy.
+It takes all of two minutes—so easy.
 It generally takes the router two to three minutes to establish a connection and get going.

 Starlink Setup